DXDE-FM

-DXDE (100.7 FM) is a radio station owned by Rizal Memorial Colleges Broadcasting Corporation and operated by Y2H Broadcasting Network, Inc. It serves as a relay station of 97.9 XFM in Davao.
-Its satellite office and transmitter are located at the 2nd floor, AMG Bldg., Villa Magsanoc Subd., National Highway, Brgy.
-Mankilam, Tagum.
+DXDE (100.7 FM), broadcasting as 100.7 Juander Radyo, is a radio station owned by Rizal Memorial Colleges Broadcasting Corporation and operated by RSV Broadcasting Network.
+Its studio and transmitter are located at Oesom Bldg., Sobrecary St, Brgy Poblacion, Tagum.The station broadcasts daily from 4:00 AM to 10:00 PM.

 History

-The station was established on March 15, 2014 as One Radio under the Radyo ni Juan network.
+The station was established on March 15, 2014, as One Radio under the Radyo ni Juan network.
 At that time, it was located at Purok Bautista, Brgy.
 Mankilam.
-In December 2, 2020, it, along with the other Radyo ni Juan stations, went off the air due to financial problems.
+On December 2, 2020, it, along with the other Radyo ni Juan stations, went off the air due to financial problems.

 On March 1, 2022, the station went back on air, this time as XFM under the management of Dr. Remelito Uy's Y2H Broadcasting Network.
 It moved to its present location in Villa Magsanoc Subdivision at the same barangay.
 It was initially an originating station until October 4, 2022, when it transferred its studios to Davao City.
 As a result, it was downgraded to a relay station of XFM Davao.

+In May 2023, it was relaunched with its own local programming.
+It still simulcasts a handful of programs from XFM Davao.

+On October 14, 2024, XFM Tagum moved to 107.1 FM, owned by Y2H, for better signal quality.
+Prior to this, the said frequency was formerly used by Hope Radio until the latter moved to 106.7 FM known as Radyo sa Paglaum (which later moved to 106.8 FM by early November).

+On December 20, 2024, the frequency was relaunched under RSV Broadcasting Network's Juander Radyo.